 Assistant Professor of Medicine, Icahn School of Medicine

-Dr. Privett focuses on improved decision making and efficient processes for complex problems and systems.
-Her work involves the design, improvement, and implementation of systems to improve health care delivery and ultimately population health outcomes.
-She is Lead Systems Design Engineer at Mount Sinai Health Partners and Assistant Professor at the Icahn School of Medicine at Mount Sinai.
+Natalie Privett, PhD, focuses on improved decision making and efficient processes for complex problems and systems.
+Her work involves the design, improvement and implementation of systems to improve healthcare delivery and ultimately population health outcomes.
+She is Lead Systems Design Engineer at Mount Sinai Health Partners and Assistant Professor at the brand new Department of Health System Design and Global Health at the Icahn School of Medicine at Mount Sinai.